 The year was 1952 in small town Ontario.

 So what’s the big deal?
-Well…today on the 2nd day of the third month, in the year 2014, I actually deposited a cheque to my bank account from my home, using my iPhone!
+Well…today I actually deposited a cheque to my bank account from my home, using my iPhone!
 I simply took a picture of the front and back of the cheque, and voila!
 It was deposited to my account, while I sat at my kitchen table sipping a cup of coffee!
 I am feeling quite light-headed from the dizzying experience.

 Don’t judge me yet: Now I can hear you thinking…this poor woman has no life, to get so excited about such a silly unimportant thing.
 Whoa…hold on there Nellie!
 Yes, okay I admit, new technology turns my crank, juices my engines and puts newfound energy into my yoga pants.
 And at my age, that’s got to be worth something!
 But it’s much more than that to me.